Zeruda no Densetsu

 Your next assignment is to help commemorate the work of Shigeru Miyamoto, one of the original creators of the Zelda series.

 In 4.R, load the tidied zelda tibble from zelda.RData with load.
-Update the tibble so that that it includes only the original releases for all titles produced by Shigeru Miyamoto.
+Update the tibble so that that it includes only the original releases for all titles on which Shigeru Miyamoto was a producer.
 If any title had two different releases in its first year (perhaps for two different systems), include both.

 Sort the releases by year, from oldest to newest.
 If any two releases have the same year, sort them alphabetically by title, followed by system.